|

 ERESHKIGAL:

-Mesopotamian myth name of the goddess of Irkalla, the land of the dead.
+this is the name of a goddess of Irkalla, the land of the dead.

 -